MingyuJ666/We_media_generation/README.md

 **Attention**

-I use a program I that designed to enter a fake chatgpt to achive call LLM
+I use a program I that designed(Accessing Mirror Sites with Crawlers) to enter a fake chatgpt to achive call LLM

 **Validation**